edlabao/eldr/docs/sphinx/intro.rst

 :meth:`~jaraf.App.process_arguments()` methods.

-A lot of simple applications will probably only ever need the :class:`~jaraf.App` class, but for some more complex applications, additional features are provided through mixin classes.
+A lot of simple applications will probably only ever need the :class:`~jaraf.App` class, but for more complex applications, additional features are provided through mixin classes.